Vecchia Gaussian Processes: on probabilistic and statistical properties: Bayesian nonparametrics

 \end{theorem}

-As a special case, one can fix either of the scaling hyper-parameters and endow the other with a hyper-prior.
-This would also lead to a rate adaptive procedure.
-The following corollary states this in case the time scaling hyper-parameter is set random and the other fixed. \begin{corollary} Let us fix $s=1$ and endow $\tau$ with a hyper-prior satisfying
+As a special case, one can fix one of the scaling hyperparameters and endow the other with a hyper-prior.
+This also yields a rate-adaptive procedure.
+The following corollary illustrates this when the time-scaling hyperparameter $\tau$ is random and the other, $s$, is fixed. \begin{corollary} Fix $s=1$ and endow $\tau$ with a hyper-prior satisfying